 This guide is created to help you understand what your costs might be so you can get car insurance that suits your needs.
 Even the smallest detail can have a big impact on how much you pay.
 The more you understand how car insurance is calculated, the better you are at finding the right deal.

 For example, in the UK the cost of car insurance experienced a significant drop during 2021 when the average (comprehensive) policy fell to £430.
 This, however, doesn’t mean your car insurance premium should be the same, or close to this figure.

 Where you live is important to how your car insurance is calculated.
 Urban postcodes, for example, will present different levels of risk from their rural counterparts.
 The premium you pay will be affected by:

 - Crime levels

 - Fraudulent accident claims.

 How car insurance costs are affected by age

-If you’re aged 17-24 check out SMART WHEELS young driver insurance and earn cash rewards on a pre-paid card for driving safely.
+If you’re aged 17-24 check out SMART WHEELS young driver insurance.

 Does gender make a difference to car insurance costs?